a-tonchev/rest-api-boilerplate/README.md

 ctx.db - the mongodb
 ctx.appDb - the mongodb collections, prepared for mongo queries (e.g. ctx.appDb.users or ctx.appDb.products etc...)
-ctx.libServices - All services/library that serve the collections
+ctx.libS - All services/library that serve the collections
-ctx.modServices - All services/modules that serve different purposes
+ctx.modS - All services/modules that serve different purposes

 ### Each route request have following steps (managed by the own route-creator):